peterhinch/micropython-async/FASTPOLL.md

 events and also enables higher precision millisecond-level delays to be realised.

-It also enables coros to yield control in a way which prevents them from competing with coros which are ready for execution.
+The variant also enables coros to yield control in a way which prevents them from competing with coros which are ready for execution.
 Coros which have yielded in a low priority fashion will not be scheduled until all "normal" coros are waiting on a nonzero timeout.
 The benchmarks show that the improvement in the accuracy of time delays can exceed two orders of magnitude.

 ## 2.1 Latency